Ibrahim-Benkhedda/Drawing-App/README.md

 # Drawing-App
-a JavaScript application that you can draw similar to Microsoft Paint
+a JavaScript application that let you draw similar to Microsoft Paint